Love to find that perfect travel memory? Love authentic handcrafts? Head for Mexico City’s markets.

 Jardin del Arte

 “They waded into the sea of paintings that was Jardin del Arte.”

 This quote from THE HIDDEN LIGHT OF MEXICO CITY says it all.
 This Sunday market is devoted to paintings of all sizes and shapes and is one of my favorite weekend places.
 It is held in a park at the northeast end of Rio Lerma (on Saturdays there are ballroom dancing events where older couples come out and dance to big band sounds.)
 Artists whose paintings are sold for thousands in galleries come with the lesser pieces which you can buy for a fraction of their worth.

 Then there are the unknown artists with one or two unique items, the artists who make a living selling the predictable Mexican village scene of a house, a girl, and a donkey, and the rest who make this a feast for the art lover.

 On the fringes of the park there are vendors who sell art supplies—every size and shape of canvas and type of paint and pastel.
 I knew one American woman who bought several paintings every weekend for a year and opened a gallery in the US with them.
-No doubt she jump-started many a Mexican artist’s career, just like Elaine Ralston did for Luz de Maria.
+No doubt she jump-started many a Mexican artist’s career.

 Mercado de Jamaica

 This is where people buy their voodoo stuff, I was told.
 Be careful if you go.

 And yes, I saw the voodoo candles and statues of Santa Muerto, the saint of death idolized by drug cartels.
 Bottles of herbs and pamphlets with incantations.
 I bought a candle with special coins guaranteed to enhance the wealth of my family . . . still waiting to see the results.